Rangers vs. Twins Player Props Betting Odds

 Seager Stats

-- Seager has picked up at least one hit in three straight games.
-In his last five games he is hitting .400 with a double, two home runs, four walks and four RBI.
+- Seager enters this game looking to extend his two-game hit streak.
+During his last five outings he is batting .333 with a double, two home runs, two walks and three RBI.

 Seager Recent Games